-Note: Since writing this review, many new and exciting Glossika language packages have been and are continuing to be released.
+UPDATE: Many new and exciting Glossika language packages have recently been released.

 For other comprehensive language learning resources, see the Essential Language Learning Tools section.

-Thankfully I had the opportunity to sample the Glossika GMS Russian Basic 1 package a short while back.
+I had the opportunity to review the Glossika Russian package while living in Russia

 Not long ago I moved to Russia to immerse myself in the language and Glossika became one of the primary resources I chose to work from (I also had tremendous success with the Rocket and Earworms Rapid series).